 One parent must have been a Croatian citizen at the time of birth, but you must have been registered with the Croatian government before your 18th birthday.
 But, you're eligible for citizenship if both of your parents are Croatian citizens, even if you don't register.

 Have at least one parent or grandparent who was a Czech or Czechoslovak citizen.
 More info...

 One parent must be a Danish citizen at the time of your birth.

 Have at least one parent who is a Dominican citizen.

 You can obtain a residence permit in Finland if at least one of your parents or grandparents is or has been a native Finnish citizen.
 A native Finnish citizen is a person who has received Finnish citizenship at birth.
-Otherwise for citizenship, you must have a Finnish father who is legally married to your mother.
+Otherwise for citizenship, you must have a Finnish mother or father.
+More info about Finnish citizenship by decent

 Have at least one parent who was a French citizen at your time of birth.